koeppl/phoni/README.md

  - [https://github.com/odenas/indexed_ms](msfast), and
  - [https://github.com/apachecom/rrepair](rrepair).

-meaning it is necessary to download and compile those projects individually, and the set the corresponding variables in `benchmark.sh` manually.
+meaning it is necessary to download and compile those projects individually, and the set the corresponding variables in `benchmark.sh` manually
+(more precisely: in the switch-case statement for the hostname in the beginning).
 Finally, the output of `benchmark.sh` can be processed by [https://github.com/koeppl/sqlplot](sqlplots) to generate the plots shown in the paper.

 To compute the naive PHONI variant evaluated in the paper, simple exchange `lceToRBounded` with `lceToR_NaiveBounded` in the file `include/ms/phoni.hpp`.